Manuscript Guidelines for Translation Papers

 - The description of the context of the translation that include the transfer context, how the practitioner perceived the research being applicable, and how well the translated research was adopted or not adopted and what were the outcomes

 - Lessons for Practice: barriers and facilitations to the translation effort

 - Contributions to translation and/or knowledge transfer theory or any theory of pragmatics or usable knowledge

 The submission should not be longer than 5,000 words.
-References and appendices are not included in the word count.
+References, tables, figures, and appendices are not included in the word count.
 The use of citations should be kept to a maximum of twenty references that form key points to the literature.
 The abstract should be no longer than 200 words.
 For citation and reference style, use the Academy of Management Journal style, which can be found here.

 Use Times Roman 12-point type and the 8.5 x 11 inch page setting.
 The document should be double spaced throughout; place page numbers in the upper-right corner; and leave top and side margins of at least one inch.

 Each author of an accepted article is asked to submit a biographical sketch of about 100 words.
 The sketch should identify relevant professional occupations and, if possible, your academic affiliation and degree (in progress or earned).
 You should identify also key contributions to the practice and/or academic achievements.
 You should include your email address.
 Please keep the EMR managing editor (firstname.lastname@example.org) advised of your address or long absence.
 A high-resolution photograph should also be provided.